Spacious 3-Room Design Apartment in Pankow

 Even in GDR times, Prenzlauer Berg was regarded as a center of alternative and subculture.
-Many famous writers, actors, rock bands such as Rammstein and the protests against the SED-regime lived here.
+Many famous writers, actors, rock bands such as Rammstein and the protestors against the SED-regime lived here.

 After the fall of the wall, Prenzlauer Berg was the absolute scene district of reunited Berlin.
 The nightlife and the raves in empty houses are legendary.